 There are no Fellowships available at the current time keep checking back.

-Hubbard Hall, located in Cambridge, NY maybe seeking highly intelligent, hardworking and motivated emerging arts leaders and students to assist the Executive & Artistic Director and Hubbard Hall staff and gain invaluable, hands-on experience during semester- or year-long Fellowships.
+From time to time Hubbard Hall will look for highly intelligent, hardworking and motivated emerging arts leaders and students to assist the Executive & Artistic Director and Hubbard Hall staff to gain invaluable, hands-on experience during semester- or year-long Fellowships.
 Fellowships are available in the following areas: Arts Administration, Arts Education, Production, Marketing and Fundraising.
 Topics may be combined or overlapped depending on interest and organization needs.

 PURPOSE OF POSITIONS:

 Fellows work closely with the Executive & Artistic Director and staff of Hubbard Hall on multiple projects and initiatives, including all aspects of planning, producing, marketing and resourcing a full season of theater, opera, music and dance performances, workshops and classes.
 Ideal candidates will have some background in the arts and some administrative or production experience, clear and concise writing and excellent interpersonal communication skills.
 Fellows are an excellent opportunity for candidates interested in learning the art of producing and administrating from within one of the nation’s best and longest-running community-based arts centers.

 Our Mission and Values

 Hubbard Hall gathers people from all walks of life to create, learn and grow together, while developing, producing and presenting world-class art and artists.
 We are an arts incubator, a training ground for artists of all ages and backgrounds, a magnet for artistic activity, a safe haven for risk-taking, an economic driver for our region, and the beating heart of our community.
 We are dedicated to cultivating, sustaining, and promoting the cultural life of our rural community.
 We are also committed to restoring and preserving Hubbard Hall and all of the buildings on our campus as community cultural assets.